We love playing word board games. Discover some of the best board games with words for adults, kids, and families. Card word games included.

-I grew up in a household filled with board games.
+We grew up in households filled with board games.
 We had Hungry Hippos, Pictionary, Operation, Battleship, and of course, card games like Uno and Old Maid.

-Below, discover some of our favorite classic word games along with newer games that are perfect for a rainy day inside with friends and family.
+Below, discover some of our favorite classic word board games along with newer games that are perfect for a rainy day inside with friends and family.

 Classic Word Board Games

 Try to make as many four-letter plus words as you can before time runs out.
 Super Boggle is a tad bigger so each round lasts for 3-minutes.

 Scrabble is probably one of the most well-known classic word board games perfect for ages 8+.
 Players take turns making words with letter tiles to earn points.

 Bananagrams is a word board game like Scrabble fit for the whole family.
 Players attempt to make crossword word grids and is all about spelling.

-Roll the letter dice and in a set amount of time, fill in categories using only words that start with that letter.
+Roll the letter dice.
+In a set amount of time, fill in categories using only words that start with that letter.
 The more unique and longer, the better.

 Grab a pen to fill in the blanks for a half-completed story.
 Each blank asks for an adjective, noun, or something slightly more specific.